maitrungduc1410/realtime-chatapp-laravelecho-socketio/README.md

 Now access the app at: `localhost:4000`

 If you want to change to another port instead of `4000`.
-Change `MIX_APP_PORT` and `MIX_FRONTEND_PORT` to the same one you want.
+Change `APP_PORT` and `MIX_FRONTEND_PORT` to the same one you want.
 Then run following command to rebuild frontend:
 ```
 docker run --rm -v $(pwd):/app -w /app node npm run prod
 ```